Injectable Fillers Dr Cruises Philosophy

 Ironically, aggressive removal of the excess skin will accentuate this hollowness.
 Some surgeons still remove fat from the eyelid which is almost never necessary except in some ethnic groups such as asians.

 Treatment.
 Adding soft tissue volume just below the eyebrow does an excellent job of plumping up the eyebrow and filling in the hollow.
 This area responds very well and many people would benefit from more volume.
 There still may be a role for conservative brow lifting and skin removal of the upper lid.
-In Dr. Cruise's practice, he often combines the procedures.
+In Joseph T Cruise, MD's practice, he often combines the procedures.
 Once again, do not have too much skin removed from the upper eye lid as this look is often worse than the original problem.

 - Lower Eyelid Bags, Crease